thisirs/vc-check-status/README.md

 Emacs and leaving a git repository that has some file opened in Emacs in a dirty state.

-Currently only git repositories are supported with de file `vc-git-check-status.el`.
+Currently only git repositories are supported with the file `vc-git-check-status.el`.
 Feel free to write corresponding file for other VCSes.